ocf/ocfweb/ocfweb/docs/docs/staff/procedures/setting-up-mdraid.md

 These assume you're willing to destroy all the data on the server and rebuild it.
 They also assume you're currently using MegaRAID.

-They work pretty reliably but you should still think before pressing entire, because they might need some adjustment.
+They work pretty reliably but you should still think before pressing enter, because they might need some adjustment.

 1. On boot, enter the LSI pre-boot CLI (press `Ctrl-Y` at the right time).
 The syntax in the pre-boot CLI seems to be the same as MegaCLI.

 2. Remove all logical drives and put the physical drives in JBOD mode:

        $ -CfgLdDel -LALL -aALL